For too many kids in Boone county...

-the only meals they eat during the day are those provided at their schools.
+The only meals they eat during the day are those provided at their schools.
 But what happens when school isn’t in session?
-What do kids eat during fall, Christmas, and spring breaks and during the long, 13-week summer vacation?
+What do kids eat during fall, Christmas, and spring breaks and during the long, summer vacation?
+(14 weeks a year).

 It’s not pleasant to think that our community’s children are hungry.
 It’s heartbreaking to even think about.
 Much of the food they eat during their breaks are sugar-filled and unhealthy snacks.
 That’s not good enough for our county’s children.